How to deploy a Next.js application to a custom server (DigitalOcean, Linode, …) using Bitbucket Pipelines

 - You likely want to do something similar for other branches like

-master, but deploy to a different server or folder depending on your setup.
+master, but deploy to a different server or folder depending on your server setup.

 - By creating a custom cache definition called